 Weight loss and alcohol

 Drinking alcohol is both social and cultural for us humans.
 And some studies suggest that alcohol may have health benefits.
-For example, red wine can reduce the risk of heart disease.
+Red wine, for example, may reduce the risk of heart disease.

 But alcohol also plays a big role in weight control and affects weight loss.
-Anyone looking to shed those last stubborn pounds should consider skipping that glass of wine at dinner.
+Anyone looking to shed those last few stubborn pounds should consider skipping that glass of wine for dinner.

 Below we list eight different ways that alcohol inhibits weight loss.